lilymaya/lilymaya.github.io/index.md

 3. **What are the commands to undo a commit?**

+To go back to a previous version of a file, you can use `git checkout` This restores the previous version of the file.
+You can simply type `git checkout HEAD~1 [yourfile]` to go back one step.
+Alternatively, you can enter a specific version of a file (perhaps a few steps back) to revert back, for example: `git checkout [myoldversion]`

+Alternatively, you can use `git revert [IDofyourincorrectcommit]` However, this will make a new commit to undo your old one.
+It will not be the same as deleting your old commit.

 ---

 4. **One of your repositories is in a “detached HEAD” state.
 How do you fix this?**